fkaya18/Data-Warehouse-and-Data-Analysis-Project/README.md

 * **Gender Distribution:** The customer base demonstrates balanced gender representation with females slightly leading at 50.96% (106 customers) compared to males at 49.04% (102 customers), indicating broad market appeal across both demographics with near-perfect gender parity.

-* **Customer Activity Patterns:** Active customer analysis reveals that 55.56% of customers are male and 44.44% are female among the 45 active customers, with an impressive average customer value of $20,157, demonstrating the high-value nature of the engaged customer base.
+* **Customer Activity Patterns:** Active customer analysis reveals 55.56% male (25) and 44.44% female (20) customers among 45 active users, with an impressive average customer value of $20,157.
+The 26-30 age group dominates with 17 customers (11 female, 6 male), followed by 31-35 with 15 customers (4 female, 11 male).
+The customer base primarily consists of established professionals in their late twenties to mid-thirties.

-* **Age Demographics and Activity Patterns:** The 26-30 age group represents the dominant customer segment with the highest revenue generation and leads active customer engagement with 17 active customers, followed by the 31-35 age group with 15 active customers, indicating that millennials in their prime earning years constitute the core customer demographic for high-value purchases and drive the majority of business activity.

-* **Geographic Distribution:** Customer distribution shows strong presence across major US states, with California leading the customer count at 43 customers, followed by significant representation in Arizona, Texas, Florida, and other key markets, demonstrating effective nationwide market penetration.
+* **Geographic Distribution and Market Penetration:** California dominates with 43 total customers and leads active engagement with 13 customers (8 female, 5 male), followed by Texas with 10 active customers (3 female, 7 male).
+At city level, Dallas tops with 5 active customers, while San Diego, San Jose, and New York each contribute 4 customers.
+The data shows effective nationwide market penetration across major US states including Arizona, Florida, and other key markets, with California and Texas representing over 50% of the active customer base.

 * **Professional Demographics:** The customer base spans diverse professional backgrounds with Project Managers leading at 14 customers, followed by Business Analysts, Legal Counsels, and Web Developers each contributing 12 customers, indicating strong appeal among skilled professionals and knowledge workers.

 * **Customer Segmentation Effectiveness:** The tiered segmentation strategy reveals a pyramid structure with Inactive customers representing the largest group at 163 customers (86 female, 77 male), followed by Bronze segment with 22 customers (9 female, 13 male), Silver with 11 customers (6 female, 5 male), Gold with 8 customers (4 female, 4 male), and Platinum representing the premium tier with 4 customers (1 female, 3 male), indicating significant opportunities for customer activation and progression strategies across segments.